chr4-cookbooks/duplicity_ng/README.md

   # In case you use Google Cloud Storage as your backend, your credentials go here
   gs_access_key_id     'MY_ACCESS_ID'
   gs_secret_access_key 'MY_SECRET'

+  # In case you use MS Azure Blob Storage as your backend, your credentials go here
+  azure_account_name 'MY_ACCOUNT_NAME'
+  azure_account_key  'MY_ACCOUNT_KEY'

   # Alternatively, you can specify your own template to use
   cookbook         'duplicity_ng'          # Cookbook to take erb template from